Skip to main content

 A backend defines where OpenTofu stores its state data files.

 OpenTofu uses persisted state data to keep track of the resources it manages.
-Most non-trivial OpenTofu configurations either intergrate with TACOS (TF Automation and Collaboration Software) or use a backend to store state remotely.
+Most non-trivial OpenTofu configurations either integrate with TACOS (TF Automation and Collaboration Software) or use a backend to store state remotely.
 This lets multiple people access the state data and work together on that collection of infrastructure resources.

 This page describes how to configure a backend by adding the backend block to your configuration.